epc002/cablemodemdata/README.md

 0,5,10,15,20,25,30,35,40,45,50,55 * * * *  /bin/bash /var/www/html/SB6183/CableModemCapture-SB6183.sh
 <br>

 While the parsing parameters in the capture script are specific to an Arris SB6183 cable modem, they can easily be modified for other modems or devices that can produce a repeatable pattern of data via a URI.
 To do that, use lynx to dump a text file of the target device data.
-Then open the text file in an appropriate editor (e.g. notepad++) to easily determine the line numbers and field identifiers of the target data, and then adjust the parsing parameters in the capture script.
+Then open the text file in an appropriate editor (e.g. notepad++) to easily determine the line numbers and field positions of the target data, and then adjust the parsing parameters in the capture script.
 <br>
 <br>